-For details relating to online safety, filtering and monitoring systems, please refer parents to the AAT Online Safety Policy which will be reviewed regularly.
+For details relating to online safety, filtering, and monitoring systems, please refer parents to the AAT Online Safety Policy which will be reviewed regularly.

-9. Pupils with Special Educational Needs and Disabilities
+10. Pupils with Special Educational Needs and Disabilities

-We recognise that pupils with special educational needs (SEND) and disabilities can face additional safeguarding challenges.
-Additional barriers can exist when recognising abuse and neglect in this group, including:
+We recognise that pupils with SEND, or certain health conditions can face additional safeguarding challenges.
+Children with disabilities are more likely to be abused than their peers.
+Additional barriers can exist when recognising abuse, exploitation, and neglect in this group, including: making the assumption that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration.